Victorians call on government to rethink state’s archaic laws and legalise personal cannabis use

 |

-19th of June 2024, 5:30am
+19th of June 2024, 5:30am | FOR IMMEDIATE RELEASE

-“The people of Victoria have spoken – they want the law changed so there is no fear of persecution for possessing and consuming cannabis,” Ms Payne said.
+“The people of Victoria have spoken.
+They want the law changed so there is no fear of persecution for possessing and consuming cannabis,” Ms Payne said.

-“It is high time Victorian politicians grew a backbone and did what the people want.
+“Victorian politicians need to grow a backbone and do what the people want.
 40 per cent of Victorians have consumed cannabis.
 Prohibition has failed.”

 Key facts

-• First Nations people were eight times more likely to be arrested for possession of cannabis than non-Indigenous people and 50 per cent less likely to receive a caution.
+• First Nations people were eight times more likely to be arrested for possession of cannabis than non-Indigenous people, and 50 per cent less likely to receive a caution.

 • Cannabis is widely used and its profitability enables organised crime to generate significant income to fund the importation of other drugs and invest in other criminal activities.
 Legalising cannabis would block of the cash stream to organised crime.